-Day One: Brain Health and Sport: A Focus on Confusion and Mental Wellness
+Day One: Brain Health and Sport: A Focus on Concussion and Mental Wellness

 How is new research changing the way we diagnose and treat concussions?
 How does the timing of physical therapy affect recovery?
 And how does an emphasis on sports psychology improve the emotional well-being and physical performance of student athletes?

 Experts from across the country bring their experience and analysis to the table in this comprehensive examination of traumatic brain injury and mental health.